the-deep-learners/study-group/weekly-work/week9/README.md

 ![skipgram](https://github.com/the-deep-learners/study-group/blob/master/weekly-work/week9/2017_02_skipgram_diagram.png)

+* when considered with semantics (as opposed to syntax), ignoring word order improves results
 * one could "cheat" at getting a high similarity score by making the vectors arbitrarily long (cosine distance can't be gamed this way)
 * essentially "dynamic logistic regression"
 * analogies